CQX96/CQX96-Linux/Documentation/vm/damon/index.rst

 DAMON: Data Access MONitor
 ==========================

-DAMON is a data access monitoring framework subsystem for the Linux kernel.
+DAMON is a data access monitoring framework subsystem for the CQX96 kernel.
 The core mechanisms of DAMON (refer to :doc:`design` for the detail) make it

  - *accurate* (the monitoring output is useful enough for DRAM level memory